nkrishnasatvik/Color-Switch/README.md

 # Color-Switch

 This project is based on the classic mode of the popular mobile game Color Switch.
-Me and my partner Abhinav have done this project under the course Advanced Programming-CSE 201.
+My partner Abhinav and I have done this project under the course Advanced Programming-CSE 201.

 Technologies Used- Java, JavaFX.
 Tools Used- Eclipse IDE, Scene Builder.